Haunted Michigan

 Decatur, MI

 Anderson Cemetery is a small rural burial ground on 36th Street near Swift Lake, in Decatur Township, Van Buren County, roughly halfway between Marcellus and Decatur.
 Its enduring local notoriety comes from the burial of the Morris family, who were murdered in nearby Charleston in 1879.
-Charles and Esther Morris and their children were shot and killed by an intruder who then fled on a stolen family horse.
+Charles and Esther Morris were shot and killed by an intruder who then fled on a stolen family horse; their employee Jennie Bull was present in the house but was not harmed.

 $ All Ages Family: Moderate